Apple Launches Self Service Repair, Allowing Users to Fix Their Gadgets

 You'll have to refer to Apple’s Repair Manual before contacting the company for an order of "genuine parts and tools" from its Self Service Repair Online Store.
 Then you ship the used parts to Apple, which will then give you a credit toward your purchase.
 The service will also be available for Apple products no longer under warranty.

-Apple details that its new service is meant for "individual technicians with he knowledge and experience to repair electronic devices," and advises most of its customers to continue using professional repair services.
+Apple details that its new service is meant for "individual technicians with the knowledge and experience to repair electronic devices," and advises most of its customers to continue using professional repair services.

 According to Apple, the Independent Repair Provider program has over 2,800 Independent Repair Providers and more than 5,000 Apple Authorized Service Providers.